 • Product Specs

-The little details like color, size, and other identifying parts should be appropriately listed when you make a BOM file.
+The little details like color, size, and other identifying parts should be appropriately listed when making a BOM file.
 Every detail, no matter how small, is of great importance, including the parts’ measurements.
-After all, this is critical in making sure your customer gets what they asked for, and you do not waste valuable resources redoing the order.
+After all, this is critical in ensuring your customer gets what they asked for, and you do not waste valuable resources redoing the order.

 The quantity of the elements or the parts you need is also necessary to note, so you do not purchase too much of something or too little.